pqabelian/.github/profile/README.md

 Abelian is a post-quantum privacy-preserving Blockchain network, which adopts the NIST standardized lattice-based cryptography, and is cryptographically proven secure.
 Its cryptocurrency ABEL is anonymous and untraceable.

-Quantum-Resistant and Privacy Preserving Security for Future-Proof Blockchains

 Abelian powers the next-generation Layer 1 blockchain, designed to protect your transactions, assets, and data against adversarial quantum attacks.

 Kindly check our website as link: https://community.pqabelian.io/guide/what-is-abelian.html